Phyllis Lambert: Life

-Born in Montreal, Quebec, she studied at The Study, a premier independent school for girls, and was educated at the liberal arts Vassar College (BA in 1948).
+Born in Montreal, Quebec, she studied at The Study, a premier independent school for girls, and was educated at the liberal arts Vassar College (A.B. in 1948).
 At the age of nine she was already committed to sculpture and her drawing skills were commented upon as remarkable early on in life.
 And at eleven she began exhibiting in annual juried exhibitions at the Royal Academy of Arts and the Société des Sculpteurs du Canada.
 While reading architecture history in New York she became engaged with the connections of art and architecture which would last a lifetime.
 Her family is of Jewish background.

 On 17 May 1949, in Montreal, she married Jean Lambert, a French-German economic consultant and the only son of Adolphe Lambert of Elmhurst, Queens, New York.
 The couple divorced in 1954.
 After the divorce she decided to remain in Paris, living and working alone in a studio on her art and sculpting.

 In 1951 Lambert's father Samuel Bronfman established Cemp Investments, a holding company for his four children, in which Phyllis was given a 22% ownership stake.
 It controlled the family's distilling empire, The Seagram Company Ltd., which over time controlled billions of dollars in liquor, real estate, oil and gas, and chemical companies.